mbuscemi/elm-curriculum/lesson_01/README.md

 Students will be able to:
 * Model HTML webpages in Elm code
-* Manipulate Elm data structures to affect the presentation of associated HTML
+* Manipulate HTML output with Elm data structures

 ### Syllabus